CompSciOrBust/Amiigo/README.md

 B backs out of a category if one is selected.

-Touchscreen can also be used to click onscreen buttons and scroll lists.
+Y opens the context menu for supported items.

+Everything that can be done with physical buttons can also be done via touchscreen.

 ## Support